MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-iframe-optimization.md

 >[!NOTE]
 >For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).

-## Use the Page Diagnostics for SharePoint Tool to analyze web parts using iFrames
+## Use the Page Diagnostics for SharePoint tool to analyze web parts using iFrames

-The **Page Diagnostics for SharePoint Tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
+The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
-To install and learn about the Page Diagnostics for SharePoint Tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).
+To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

-When you analyze a SharePoint modern portal page with the Page Diagnostics for SharePoint Tool, you can see information about web parts containing iFrames in the _Diagnostic tests_ pane.
+When you analyze a SharePoint modern portal page with the Page Diagnostics for SharePoint tool, you can see information about web parts containing iFrames in the _Diagnostic tests_ pane.
 The baseline metric is the same for modern and classic pages.

 Possible results include: